DataONEorg/file_identification/README.md

 file -m dataone.mgc example/eml-200/*
 ```

-## Installing and Using magic file:
+## Installing and Using dataone magic file:

 ### On Linux:
 The file 3.4 version and above will contain the latest changes but for using the dataone magic file with earlier versions on Linux system, kindly follow the below steps: